feitgemel/TensorFlowProjects/Weather-predict/README.md

 <br/><br/>

-We have two tutorial , so check these two links :
+We have two tutorial , so check these links :

+You can find the link for the CNN [tutorial](https://eranfeit.net/%f0%9f%8c%a6%ef%b8%8f-cnn-tensorflow-image-classification-weather-image-classification-%f0%9f%8c%a6%ef%b8%8f/) here.
-You can find the link for the CNN [tutorial](https://youtu.be/gFiISJPCpKs) here.
+You can find the link for the CNN [Video tutorial](https://youtu.be/gFiISJPCpKs) here.

+The Transfer learning [tutorial](https://eranfeit.net/how-to-classify-weather-scenes-using-tensorflow-keras-and-transfer-learning-vgg19/) is in this second link.
-The Transfer learning [tutorial](https://youtu.be/uw3WK0TcGH4) is in this second link.
+The Transfer learning [Video tutorial](https://youtu.be/uw3WK0TcGH4) is in this second link.

 You can find more cool Tensorflow projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4Ze9_12JhWu3cs-lOGYwYeD)